Don’t Give Up! Get Automotive BDC Training for Your Teams.

 I believe the day will come when businesses like Carvana and Tesla will have to please their stockholders with bigger and bigger sales.
 Those will eventually have to come from selling accessories and other products at the time of sale.
 That will take salespeople and a support team.
 Those employees will need a building to make that happen.
 These same companies and their stockholders will also start to wonder why they don’t have the most lucrative part of the vehicle sale – parts and services.
 They will get into that business too, but that will also require a building.

 This scenario is more likely to happen sooner than later.
 The only question is, will the automotive business let the newbies define the industry, or will they force the newbies to follow their lead.

 Convenience and giving the customer exactly what they want and deserve in any sales transaction is always the number one goal.
 We are lucky today because technology is helping us to be more efficient at providing that very thing for our customers.

 History is a great teacher.
-It has taught us that catalogues, internet shopping, and technology can bring a lot to the table in the way of sales with minimum human interaction.
+It has taught us that catalogs, internet shopping, and technology can bring a lot to the table in the way of sales with minimum human interaction.
 This is not likely to change.
 But history has also taught us that people like dealing with people, especially when making large purchases.
-The human interaction delivers the best results to the bottom line and that is not likely to change, either.
+Human interaction delivers the best results to the bottom line and that is not likely to change, either.

 So, even though we cannot ignore the landscape being created by these giants, we don’t have to completely conform either.
 This is where we make the difference and up our game.
 Review your current strategies and determine what can be adapted and what is outdated.
 Take an inventory of your talent to build on strengths and improve on opportunities.
 Support these changes with proper automotive sales training, automotive service advisor training for dealerships and aftermarket industries, and automotive BDC training to build and develop your new business strategies.